My husband dropped off a carload of boys. They appeared noisily in the backyard. I heard them before I saw them, as usual.

 When I looked again, he was prone under the tire swing, chin propped on his hands, still crying.

-Lady Sings the Blues film A bit later, he’d rotated onto his back in the sandy playground mulch, still under the tire swing.
+A bit later, he’d rotated onto his back in the sandy playground mulch, still under the tire swing.
 His fleece jackets picked up bits of woody mulch.
 Now he not only looked sad, he also looked like he lived in the wilderness with Survivorman.

 I thought wallowing in his sorrow was understandable and I’m all for feeling one’s feelings.
 However, after an hour of snotty distress, I suggested a bath.
 What better place to finish crying, right?
 He agreed and stood to his feet, so I brushed off the mulch from his front and back.
 I pushed his sweaty hair back from his reddened face and noted the snotty dirt clinging to the tip of his nose.